-Your success in quitting smoking depends very much on the method you decide to use.
+Your success in stopping smoking depends very much on the method you decide to use.
 You can make any task difficult by going about it the wrong way.
 Try crossing the road blindfold, drunk, standing on your hands and the chances are you won’t make it!
 Do it in a more sensible and simple way and you can’t fail.

 Which method you choose to help you to achieve your goal is therefore very important.
-Although there are numerous techniques and treatments purporting to help you quit smoking, most of them result in less than one person out of ten actually succeeding.
+Although there are numerous techniques and treatments purporting to help you stop smoking, most of them result in less than one person out of ten actually succeeding.